 Your super silent auction table needs to be an obvious feature at your event.
 This will make it easier to generate additional buzz about the items that is separate from your live and silent auctions.

-Here are a few more tips to get the most out of your display.
+Here are a few tips while setting up the table.

 Make it the first thing people see.